People's Mojahedin Organization of Iran: Propaganda and social media

 The MEK's first act of counter-propaganda was to release about 2014 Iranian prisoners of war within a period of 9 months.
 It started on 11 March 1986 when the NLA released 370 prisoners of war.
 They then released 170 prisoners of war in November 1987 that had been captured by the NLA.
 A third wave of 1300 prisoners of war were released in August 1988, with some joining the NLA ranks.
 During the last release, Massoud Rajavi promoted it this as an act of compassion by the NCRI, which was in contrast to the Islamic Republic's "cruel manner of treating" prisoners of war.
 In the 1980s and the 1990s, their propaganda was mainly targeted against the officials in the establishment.
 According to Anthony H. Cordesman, since the mid-1980s the MEK has confronted Iranian representatives overseas through "propaganda and street demonstrations".
 Other analysts have also alleged that there is a propaganda campaign by the MEK in the West, including Christopher C. Harmon and Wilfried Buchta, and others.

-According to Kenneth Katzman, the MEK is able to mobilize its exile supporters in demonstration and fundraising campaigns.
-The organization attempts to publicize regime abuses and curb foreign governments' relations with Tehran.
+According to Kenneth Katzman, the MEK is able to mobilise its exile supporters in demonstration and fundraising campaigns.
+The organisation attempts to publicise regime abuses and curb foreign governments' relations with Tehran.
 To do so, it frequently conducts anti-regime marches and demonstrations in those countries.

 A 1986 U.S. State Department letter to KSCI-TV described "MEK propaganda" as being in line with the following: "[T]he Iranian government is bad, the PMOI is against the Iranian government, the Iranian government represses the PMOI, therefore, the PMOI and its leader Rajavi are good and worth of support."
-According to Masoud Kazemzadeh, the MEK has also used propaganda against defectors of the organization.
+According to Masoud Kazemzadeh, the MEK has also used propaganda against defectors of the organisation.

 Al Jazeera reported on an alleged Twitter-based MEK campaign.
 According to Exeter University lecturer Marc Owen Jones, accounts tweeting #FreeIran and #Iran_Regime_Change "were created within about a four-month window", suggesting bot activity.

 In an article published by The Intercept on 9 June 2019, two former MEK members claimed that "Heshmat Alavi" is not a real person, and that the articles published under that name were actually written by a team of people at the political wing of MEK.
 Alavi contributed to several media outlets including Forbes, The Diplomat, The Hill, The Daily Caller, The Federalist and the English edition of Al Arabiya's website.
 According to The Intercept, one of Alavi's articles published by Forbes was used by the White House to justify Donald Trump Administration's sanctions against Iran.
 Since the article's publication, Twitter has suspended the "Heshmat Alavi" account, and the writings in the name of "Heshmat Alavi" were removed from The Diplomat and Forbes website.
 A website purported to be a personal blog of "Heshmat Alavi" published a post with counterclaims saying that their Twitter account had been suspended.

 Terrorist designation

 Assignment of designation

-The countries and organizations below have officially listed MEK as a terrorist organization:
+The countries and organisations below have officially listed MEK as a terrorist organisation: